Cheesy Chicken Taquitos (Baked, Fried, Air Fryer)

 - 16-18 flour tortillas (taco sized)

 - Oil, for frying/baking

-- FILLING: in a medium bowl, toss the shredded chicken, chipotle peppers + adobo sauce, adobo seasoning, garlic powder, ground cumin, shredded cheese, and a big pinch of salt together.
+- FILLING: in a medium bowl, stir together the shredded chicken, softened cream cheese, chipotle peppers + adobo sauce, adobo seasoning, garlic powder, ground cumin, shredded cheese, and a big pinch of salt together.
 Taste and adjust with additional seasonings as desired.

 - ROLL: Place a tortilla on a clean work surface and fill with about ¼ cup of filling or more depending on the size of your tortilla.
 Roll the tortillas up and either secure with a toothpick or place seam side down.
 It’s easier to fry/bake if you insert a toothpick to hold the taquito together.

 - FRY: preheat 1 cup of oil in a medium frying pan over medium-low heat until it reaches 350ºF.
 You don’t want to deep fry, so just enough oil to come ½ way up the frying pan.
 Once heated, slowly lower 4-6 taquitos in the oil at a time and allow them to fry for 2-3 minutes per side.
 Remove to a baking tray lined with a cooling rack and allow them to rest while you fry the rest.